MiniXC/tts-for-asr/_sources/markdown/06_transfer.md

 ## Cross-Lingual Transfer

-As far as I know, there are currently two previous works successfully using cross-lingual transfer in the field of **TTS-for-ASR**, but due to the potential for low-resource ASR and the steady improvement of TTS models, there are surely more to come.
+There are currently two previous works successfully using cross-lingual transfer in the field of **TTS-for-ASR**, but due to the potential for low-resource ASR and the steady improvement of TTS models, there are surely more to come.
 The main hurdle so far is the *mutual exclusivity of speakers across languages* -- datasets with the same speakers across multiple languages are rare, and in most real-world cases, no speakers are shared across languages.
 This naturally makes it hard for models to learn to transfer a speaker from one language to another, since there are no examples of it.

 ```{figure} ../figures/chenfig.png
 ---
 figclass: boxed